-At Sussex School, learning is hands-on and project based.
+At Sussex School, learning is hands-on and project-based.
 Students are offered real-world, challenging learning opportunities from studying robotics in STEM to examining social justice issues in social studies or integrating music and drama.
-By increasing the caliber of our curriculum, Sussex provides the best education in Missoula, Montana.
+Through collaboration and iteration Sussex is able to provide a top notch education in Missoula, Montana.

 Every student has the opportunity to be seen and heard and are encouraged to contribute their voice.
 School engagement and leadership opportunities at Sussex School are rich and varied, students:

 Plan and support talent shows and school dances

 Serve as a representative voice on curriculum issues